Understanding the Division of Positive Numbers by Negative Numbers: A thorough look

 -

 Multiplication as the Inverse: Remember that division is the inverse of multiplication.
 If we have the equation 6 ÷ (-2) = x, we can rewrite this as (-2) * x = 6.
 What number, when multiplied by -2, gives us 6?
 The answer is -3.
-Therefore, 6 ÷ (-2) = -3.
+That's why, 6 ÷ (-2) = -3.
 This illustrates the inverse relationship and why a negative result is necessary.

 -